noveline4530/ai-trading-bot/instructions_sj_v3.md

 ## Instruction Workflow
 ### Pre-Decision Analysis:
 1. **Establish Decision Timing**: Trading decisions must be made every 6 hours, following a consistent schedule to ensure alignment with market conditions and real-time data.
-2. **Review Current Investment State and Previous Decisions**: Start by examining the most recent investment state and the history of decisions to understand the current portfolio position and past actions.
+2. **Review Current Investment State and Previous Decisions for reflection**: Start by examining the most recent investment state and the history of decisions to understand the current portfolio position and past actions.
 Review the outcomes of past decisions to understand their effectiveness.
 This review should consider not just the financial results but also the accuracy of your market analysis and predictions.
 3. **Analyze Market Data**: Utilize Data 1 (Market Analysis) and Data 5 (Current Chart Image) to examine current market trends, including price movements and technical indicators.
 Pay special attention to the SMA_7, EMA_7, RSI_14, MACD, Bollinger Bands, and other key indicators for signals on potential market directions.
 4. **Incorporate Crypto News Insights**: Evaluate Data 3 (Crypto News) for any significant news that could impact market sentiment or the KRW-BTC pair specifically.
 News can have a sudden and substantial effect on market behavior; thus, it's crucial to be informed.
 5. **Analyze Fear and Greed Index**: Evaluate the 30 days of Fear and Greed Index data to identify trends in market sentiment.
 Look for patterns of sustained fear or greed, as these may signal overextended market conditions ripe for aggressive trading opportunities.
 Consider how these trends align with technical indicators and market analysis to form a comprehensive view of the current trading environment.
 6. **Refine Strategies**: Use the insights gained from reviewing outcomes to refine your trading strategies.
 This could involve adjusting your technical analysis approach, improving your news sentiment analysis, or tweaking your risk management rules.
+7. **Focus on Profit Maximization**:
+   The primary goal of this system is to maximize returns in every 6-hour trading cycle.
+To achieve this, decisions are prioritized based on technical indicators, market sentiment, and rapid market shifts.
+Aggressive trading strategies, such as high-percentage portfolio allocation during strong trends, are employed to capitalize on market opportunities.
+Performance is continuously evaluated to refine strategies for optimal profitability.

 ### Decision Making:
 6. **Synthesize Analysis**: Combine insights from market analysis, chart images, news, and the current investment state to form a coherent view of the market.
 Look for convergence between technical indicators and news sentiment to identify clear and strong trading signals.
 7. **Apply Aggressive Risk Management Principles**: While maintaining a balance, prioritize higher potential returns even if they come with increased risks.
 Ensure that any proposed action aligns with an aggressive investment strategy, considering the current portfolio balance, the investment state, and market volatility.
+While pursuing aggressive trading strategies, the system incorporates robust risk management techniques, such as dynamic stop-loss adjustments and portfolio exposure caps.
+These measures protect against excessive losses and ensure sustainable trading over multiple cycles.
 8. **Incorporate Market Sentiment Analysis**: Factor in the insights gained from the Fear and Greed Index analysis alongside technical and news sentiment analysis.
 Assess whether current market sentiment supports or contradicts your aggressive trading actions.
 Use this sentiment analysis to adjust the proposed action and investment proportion, ensuring that decisions are aligned with a high-risk, high-reward strategy.
 9. **Determine Action and Percentage**: Decide on the most appropriate action (buy, sell, hold) based on the synthesized analysis.
 Specify a higher percentage of the portfolio to be allocated to this action, embracing more significant opportunities while acknowledging the associated risks.
 Your response must be in JSON format.